Ortovoxx/BritishNationalCipherChallenge/README.md

 Stuff in this archive is copyright University of Southampton.
 If they ask me to, I will have to remove them.

-All ciphertexts and plaintexts are present.
-Not all ciphers have been identified (see below).
+All ciphertexts and plaintexts are present, and all ciphers have been identified.

 Some data are missing that are necessary for anyone who wants to attempt the challenges.
 We know that, and we're sorry.
 Here is a list of the missing bits.